kgeidel/msds434-dispatch-predictions/README.md

 ![M$ SQL QSTR](docs/imgs/microservice_qstr.png)

 The returned results are mapped into a slice of Go structs.
-JSON field attribute names are included for marshalling to POST request payloads.
+JSON field attribute names are included for marshaling to POST request payloads.

 ```go
 // A struct to contain an individual incident record